Synerty/synerty-peek/docs/learn_plugin_development/LearnPluginDevelopment_Scaffold.rst

 Since all of the plugin is on the one package, both the part of the plugin running on the server and the part of the plugin running on the client can import this file.

-Guaranteeing that there is no missmatch of names when they send data to each other.
+Guaranteeing that there is no mismatch of names when they send data to each other.

 ----